Lake Hopatcong: Resort destination

 In 1882, passenger rail service came to Lake Hopatcong, brought by the Central Railroad of New Jersey, which terminated at Nolan's Point.
 This turned the lake into a popular summer resort.

 Among the hotels built to support the growing tourism industry was the luxurious Breslin Hotel, constructed in Van Every Cove in Mount Arlington with 250 rooms and electricity.
 During the peak summer season, the lake was so popular that hotel rooms were difficult to come by and some visitors resorted to camping near the lake.

 Various amusements sprang up around the lake.
 Bertrand Island Amusement Park was open for the late spring, summer, and early fall seasons.
 The island also hosted beauty pageants, including an unofficial 1934 Miss America.
 The Lake Hopatcong Yacht Club, constructed in 1910 on Bertrand Island, remains a landmark.

 Lake Hopatcong hosted several strong chess tournaments in the 1920s, including the Ninth American Chess Congress in 1923, which was won by Frank Marshall and Abraham Kupchik, and another tournament in 1926, which was won by world champion José Raúl Capablanca.

 Lake Hopatcong flourished in the 1920s, and many famous people owned property on the lake, including Vaudeville's Joe Cook, who owned Sleepless Hollow in Davis Cove; Vaudeville's Owen McGiveney (father to Maura McGiveney), who owned a house in the River Styx section for more than 30 years; actress Lotta Crabtree, who owned the Attol Tryst home in Mount Arlington; and inventor and chemist Hudson Maxim.
-Their presence attracted many famous visitors, including Babe Ruth, Bud Abbott, Bert Lahr, and Milton Berle.
+Their presence attracted many famous visitors, including Babe Ruth, Bud Abbott, Bert Lahr,Lou Costello, and Milton Berle.